Kevin BinkoApril 16, 2025

 Offering current and former employees a chance to stay informed, connected, and potentially return in the future will only add more value to your company.
 Taking this step goes a long way toward maintaining a robust, diverse talent pool and an experienced, resilient workforce that’s ready to take on any unforeseen challenges.

 There are many options to consider when you start researching alumni network tools.
-But there is a list of must-have features that shouldn’t be overlooked when you’re looking for the right alumni networking technology.
+But there are a list of must-have features that shouldn’t be overlooked when you’re looking for the right alumni networking technology.

 Here are a few to keep in mind: